wellingtonmwadali/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-# Python Objects and Concepts
+# Python Objects and Concepts.

 This readme provides an overview of fundamental concepts in Python programming, focusing on objects and related concepts.